rkdarst/scicomp/tut/course/course.rst

 - One credit

-- Ten course sessions, combining both lecture and hands-on format
+- Twelve one-hour course meetings over two terms.
+Course meetings include both both lecture and hands-on practical work.

 - No homework, but students are expected to apply the techniques from this class to their preexisting projects.
 Brief examples or reports